EdgeCaseBerg/green-serv/README.md

         INDEX(`scope_id`),
         CONSTRAINT FOREIGN KEY (`scope_id`) REFERENCES `scope` (`id`) ON DELETE CASCADE ON UPDATE CASCADE ) ENGINE InnoDB;

+    delimiter //
+    CREATE TRIGGER comment_marker_ref AFTER INSERT ON markers FOR EACH ROW
+        BEGIN
+            IF NEW.comment_id IS NOT NULL THEN
+                UPDATE comments SET pin_id = NEW.id WHERE comments.id = NEW.comment_id;
+            END IF;
+        END;//
+    delimiter ;

 Example Compilation and Verification: